Continued from Part I

 Day 5 Dive 16 Hilma Hooker max.
 89ft, 61min

 Ann finally succumbed to her morning habits and slept this one out.
 The rest of us dived the Hilma Hooker, a boat best known for being an abandoned drug mule that eventually sank under her own weight.
 The southern mooring is a pretty long surface swim out and marks the deeper end of the ship.
 Mind your depth/bottom time as the Hilma Hooker sits in about 100ft of water.
 There's a good number of tarpons and barracudas at the site.

 Dive 17 The Lake max.
 86ft, 49min

-This was our BEST.
+BEST.
 DIVE.
 EVER.
-The site itself was beautiful: a white sandy "lake" separating the double reef system, connected by coral bridges, and resplendent with life.
+The site itself was beautiful: a white sandy "lake" separating the double reef system, connected by coral bridges, and brimming with life.
 We saw tarpons, a Southern stingray, a big tiger grouper, but the highlight, at the top of the outer reef, was this black cloud that materialized out of nowhere.
 As it caught up with each of us, we each in turn realized that we were about to be subsumed by an incoming, house-sized bait ball of bogas being chased by horse-eye jacks.